Lawrens16/PSUSPhere/README.md

 # PSUSphere - Test Deployment
-Welcome to PSUSphere, the test deployment of @Lawrens16 and @Hawksprey for CC6/L (Application Development and Emerging Technologies)'s first dive into Django-Python development and deployment.
+Welcome to PSUSphere, the test deployment for CC6/L (Application Development and Emerging Technologies)'s first dive into Django-Python development and deployment.

 # Project description - What is this?
 This is a demonstration 4th to 5th week project for CC 6/L: Application Development and Emerging Technologies, where in both @Hawksprey420, @Lawrens16 started to develop and deploy a website made with web tech (HTML, CSS, JS) and uses Python-Django as its backend.